nathard/TruckHire/README.md

 Truck Hire
 =========

-Truck Hire is an invoice system for hiring trucks to travel across various locations around Australia.
+Truck Hire is an invoice system for hiring trucks to travel across locations in Australia.
 Ideal application for furniture removalists and and other types of freight

 How it works: